CoryDAsana/developer-docs/source/includes/markdown/_24-webhooks.html.md

 <hr>
 <section>

-# Overview of Webhooks
+# Overview of webhooks

 Webhooks allow an application to be notified of changes in Asana.

-This is similar to our [Events](/docs/asana-events) resource, but webhooks "push" events via HTTP `POST` rather than expecting integrations to repeatedly "poll" for them.
-For services that are already accessible on the Internet this is often more convenient and efficient.
+This is similar to our [events](/docs/asana-events) resource, but webhooks "push" events via HTTP `POST` rather than expecting integrations to repeatedly "poll" for them.
+For services that are already accessible on the internet, this is often more convenient and efficient.

 However, webhooks _require_ a server to be accessible over the internet at all times to receive the event.
-For most simple integrations, Events provide much of the same benefits while using a significantly simpler implementation which does not require maintaining an internet-accessible server.
+For most simple integrations, [events](/docs/asana-events) provide much of the same benefits while using a significantly simpler implementation which does not require maintaining an internet-accessible server.